michaelnisi/pushup/README.md

 ## Description

 The pushup node module uploads files to a [S3](http://aws.amazon.com/s3/) bucket.
-Its main purpose is to upload the content of the latest commit (in a git repository), however, it can also be used to upload files and directories.
+Its main purpose is to upload the content of the latest commit (in a git repository); however, you can also use it to simply copy files or directories to S3.

 ## CLI Usage